cheran99/Azure-Multi-Tier-App/README.md

 ### Connecting Frontend to Backend

-Since the frontend files have been deployed to the Azure Blob Storage, and the backend files have been deployed to the Azure App Service, the next step would be to configure both files so that the frontend knows how to communicate with the backend.
+Since the frontend files have been deployed to the Azure Blob Storage, and the backend files have been deployed to the Azure App Service, the next step would be to configure the frontend files so that it  knows how to communicate with the backend.

 Open Visual Studio Code, then open the `Azure-Multi-Tier-App` repository.
 Head over to the `frontend` directory and open the `index.html` file.
 Add the following configurations to the file to ensure that it has the API URL for the Linux Web App:
 ```